pettiboy/Abhiyantriki_2021/README.md

 ## TODO

 - [x] ExpoAndSpeakers for small screens
-- [ ] ExpoAndSpeakers for small screens - nav container
+- [x] ExpoAndSpeakers for small screens - nav container
-- [ ] Footer in ExpoAndSpeakers in full screen
+- [x] Footer in ExpoAndSpeakers in full screen
+- [ ] ExpoAndSpeakers in small screen - fix offset
 - [ ] Particles for all headings
 - [ ] Sponsers page